 How to Revive Basil with Yellow Leaves

 - Scale back the watering.
-Basil requires the soil to be moist rather then saturated, so if the soil feels damp then reduce how often you water your basil.
-Typically basil may only need watering once a week if it is in a big pot, with good compost and the weather is not excessively hot or sunny.
-However at the height of Summer in high temperatures and blazing sunshine you may need to water basil once every 1-3 days to prevent the soil drying out.
+Basil requires the soil to be moist rather than saturated, so if the soil feels damp, then reduce how often you water your basil.
+Typically, basil may only need watering once a week if it is in a big pot with good compost and the weather is not excessively hot or sunny.
+However, at the height of summer, with high temperatures and blazing sunshine, you may need to water basil once every 1-3 days to prevent the soil from drying out.

 - Always plant basil in pots with drainage holes in the base.
-It is essential that excess water can drain effectively after watering, so that the soil does not become saturated.
-Repot your basil into a pot with drainage holes in the base and perhaps prop you pot up on ‘feet’ so that the pot is elevated off the ground slightly, to ensure the water can drain effectively.
+It is essential that excess water can drain effectively after watering so that the soil does not become saturated.
+Re-pot your basil into a pot with drainage holes in the base and perhaps prop your pot up on ‘feet’ so that the pot is elevated off the ground slightly to ensure the water can drain effectively.

-- Empty saucers and trays, underneath basil pots regularly.
-If your growing basil indoors, it is common for the leaves to turn yellow due to excess water pooling around the bottom of the pot after watering which causes the soil to be too damp for the basil.
+- Empty saucers and trays underneath basil pots regularly.
+If you grow basil indoors, it is common for the leaves to turn yellow due to excess water pooling around the bottom of the pot after watering which causes the soil to be too damp for the basil.

-- Repot basil if it is in a small pot.
-Basil sold in store and markets is often sold in pots that re too small for long term cultivation.
-The small pots have less soil and therefore less available nutrients for the roots to uptake.
-Repot the basil into a much larger pot with good quality (peat free) potting compost.
+- Re-pot basil if it is in a small pot.
+Basil sold in stores and markets is often sold in pots that are too small for long-term cultivation.
+The small pots have less soil and, therefore, less available nutrients for the roots to uptake.
+Repot the basil into a much larger pot with good quality (peat-free) potting compost.
 This ensures that the basil roots have enough space to establish and access the nutrients they require, which ensures a healthy plant and good flavor.